Bill Russell: Family

-Russell was born on February 12, 1934, to Charles Russell and Katie Russell in West Monroe, Louisiana.
-Like almost all Southern towns and cities of that time, Monroe was very segregated and the Russells often struggled with racism in their daily lives.
+William Felton Russell was born on February 12, 1934, to Charles Russell and Katie Russell in West Monroe, Louisiana.
+Like many Southern towns and cities of that time, Monroe was segregated and the Russells often struggled with racism in their daily lives.
 Russell's father was once refused service at a gas station until the staff had taken care of all the white customers first.
 When he attempted to leave and find a different station, the attendant stuck a shotgun in his face and threatened to kill him if he did not stay and wait his turn.
 In another incident, Russell's mother was walking outside in a fancy dress when a white policeman accosted her.
 He told her to go home and remove the dress, which he described as "white woman's clothing".

-During World War II, the Second Great Migration began, as large numbers of Black people were moving to the West to look for work there.
-When Russell was eight years old, his father moved the family out of Louisiana and settled in Oakland, California.
+During World War II, the Second Great Migration began, with large numbers of Black people leaving the South to find jobs in the rest of the U.S. When Russell was eight years old, his father moved the family to Oakland, California.
 While there, they fell into poverty and Russell spent his childhood living in a series of public housing projects.

-His father was said to be a "stern, hard man" who initially worked in a paper factory as a janitor, which was a typical "Negro Job"—low-paid and not intellectually challenging, as sports journalist John Taylor commented.
+His father was said to be a "stern, hard man" who initially worked in a paper factory as a janitor, which was what sports journalist John Taylor called a typical "Negro Job"—low-paid and not intellectually challenging.
 When World War II broke out, the elder Russell became a truck driver.
 Russell was closer to his mother Katie than to his father, and he received a major emotional blow when she suddenly died when he was 12 years old.
 His father gave up his trucking job and became a steelworker in order to be closer to his children.
 Russell stated that his father became his childhood hero, later followed up by Minneapolis Lakers superstar George Mikan, whom he met when he was in high school.
 Of Russell the college basketball player, Mikan said: "Let's face it, he's the best ever.
 He's so good, he scares you."

+Russell's older brother was playwright Charlie L. Russell.